Thinkofname/thinkofname.github.io/_drafts/june-change-log.md

 ```

 Mouse events use the `query_at` method to find an element to fire the
-event, key events use a *'focused'* element to fire their events at
+event.
+Key events use a *'focused'* element to fire their events at
 and (de)init/update work on every element.

-I've only just started using stylish with UniverCity but so far it seems
+I've only just started using Stylish with UniverCity and so far it seems to
-good (A large improvement over what was before).
-Its possible i'll start
+work well (a large improvement over what I was doing before).
+It's possible
-finding issues as I finish moving everything over to it.
+I'll start finding issues as I finish moving everything over to it.

 ## Gameplay